 N. Show that your community works on public lands to control invasive species that have significant negative impacts on bird habitat.

-The Garden Club and the Village are working together to create a plan to control invasives and reintroduce natives at Silver Spring Park.
+The Garden Club and the Village are working together on a project to control invasives and reintroduce natives at Silver Spring Park.
 The Garden Club received $15,000 grant to help create the design for the Silver Spring Park.
-In 2019, the park design is being finalized and phase one while include a rain garden and bio-retetion pond.
+In 2019, the phase one of the park which included a rain garden and bio-retetion pond.
 The Fund for Lake Michigan gave the Garden Club a grant of $40,000 to implement phase one.
-Work on phase one will start in Spring and be completed by mid-Summer.
+Phase one was completed in October 2019.
+Continuing efforts with Butteryfly garden at Klode Park.